br-lazy-bird/database-01-employee-directory/README.md

 ---

 Ready to start?
-Run `docker compose up --build` and dive in!
+Run `make run` and dive in!